rmsreis/advertising-predict/README.md

 $f(x) = \beta_0 + \sum_{j=1}^p X_j \beta_j$.

-The linear model either assumes that the regression function $E(Y|X)$ is linear, or that the linear model is a reasonable approximation.Here the $\beta_j$'s are unknown parameters or coefficients, and the variables $X_j$ can come from different sources.
+The linear model either assumes that the regression function $E(Y|X)$ is linear, or that the linear model is a reasonable approximation.
+Here the $\beta_j$'s are unknown parameters or coefficients, and the variables $X_j$ can come from different sources.
 No matter the source of $X_j$, the model is linear in the parameters.

-Build a simple linear regression model in Python with scikit-learn Employ Exploratory Data Analysis (EDA) to small data sets with seaborn and pandas Evaluate a simple linear regression model using appropriate metrics

 ### Dataset:
 -------------------------------------------------

 You will be working with the very popular Advertising data set to predict sales revenue based on